talwat/lowfi/README.md

 - `alsa-lib` on Arch, `libasound2-dev` on Ubuntu.
 - `openssl` on Arch, `libssl-dev` on Ubuntu.

-Make sure to also install `pulseaudio-alsa` if you're using pulseaudio.
+Make sure to also install `pulseaudio-alsa` if you're using PulseAudio.

 ### Cargo